ionarevamp/clitemp/README.txt

 Using this tool requires an account on WeatherAPI.com (basic usage should be free).
 Specifically you need:
 - a key for either real-time weather or forecast data (I forget which, and I can't access my account right now because life happened),
-- a file containing said key named 'WeatherAPI.key' in either the same directory as the project root (i.e. Cargo.toml location) when using `cargo run`, or the same directory as the built binary when running it directly,
+- a file containing said key named 'WeatherAPI.key' in same directory as the built binary when running it directly,
 - and a file named 'zipcode.txt' containing your zip code in the same directory

 The easiest way to install it is to: